Cognigy/Documentation/docs/en/docs/voicegateway/webapp/phone-numbers.md

 # Phone Numbers

 _Phone Numbers_ are routed to your Endpoints.
 Phone number helps route incoming voice calls to the Cognigy conversation flow.
-Add carrier, account, and application, then save changes.

 To create a phone number, select **Phone numbers**in the left-side menu, then click **Add phone number** or **+**.
+After that, add a carrier, account, and application, then save changes.

 You can create more than one phone number.